Skip to content

 Article

-Leaving a gift in your will frequently asked questions
+Leaving a gift in your will FAQs

-If you're considering leaving us a gift in your will, you may have some questions about the process – find out how to contact our Legacy team and answers to the most commonly asked questions.
+If you're considering leaving us a gift in your will, you may have some questions about the process.
+Find out how to contact our Legacy team and answers to the most commonly asked questions.

 A person in bright clothes holds a pot next to a table of other kitchen related artefacts